 As the name suggests, they look like an old silver dollar.
-They have a round body which is laterally flattened.
+They have a round body that is laterally flattened.

-Silver Dollar Fish is a generic term which refers to multiple characin species.
+Silver Dollar Fish is a generic term that refers to multiple characin species.
 Metynnis hypsauchen and Metynnis argenteus are two popular species and they look very similar.

-The only way to spot the difference between these species is the black patches found behind the eyes and on the body on M. hypsauchen.
+The only way to spot the difference between these species is the black patches found behind the eyes and on the body of M. hypsauchen.

 Another common species found in the aquarium trade is the Red Hook Silver Dollar (Myleus rubripinnis).
 They can be identified by their different coloration and fin shapes.

 As the name gives away, the Spotted Silver Dollar Fish is identified by the silvery ground color and the black dots on its body.
 They are found in Brazil and French Guyana, and can reach up to 6.5 inches.

 Red Hook Silver Dollar Fish

 This fish has a distinctive black-trimmed, red anal fin.
 Its coloration is much more obvious than other Silver Dollar fish.